 If you’re looking for a quick way to compliment your landscaping, add a garden border.
 Use cement pieces or bricks to separate your garden beds from grass and to outline mulch rings around trees.

 Garden borders enhance your landscaping and make it look finished.
 This seems like a small detail, but can make a big impact on the way your garden and yard look.
 Borders can also help keep your garden in great shape by keeping gravel and grass out of your flower and vegetable beds.

-Classic picket fences are charming and add a sense of style to your garden.
+Low fences can be charming and add a sense of style to your garden.
 They also provide a stylish way to mark your property lines, keep animals out of your garden or divide your landscaping into different spaces.